-Revocation entries on the CRLs or OCSP responses must not be removed until after the expiry date of the revoked certificates.
+Revocation entries on the CRLs or OCSP responses must not be removed before the validity period of the revoked certificates.

 4.10.2.
 Service Availability

 HiPKI EV TLS CA maintains 24x7 availability of certificate status service that application software can use to automatically check the status of all unexpired certificates issued by HiPKI EV TLS CA.